Niebla undulata

 Pebble slopes S of Puerto Catarina.
 Spjut & Marin 13047, 13048.
 Apr 1994

 Niebla undulata is variable in habit as shown above.
-The branches may lie on the ground, or they may be erect, or they spread outwards from the base.
-They are often irregular in shape, but occasionally appear bladelike as seen above in Spjut & Marin 13047
+The branches may lie on the ground, or they may be erect, or they may spread at wide angles from the base.
+They are often irregular in shape, but occasionally appear bladelike as seen above in the image Spjut & Marin 13047